Deadly shooting reported at Tigerland apartment complex Friday

 BATON ROUGE - Police are investigating a deadly shooting at a Tigerland apartment complex plagued by frequent crime.

 The Baton Rouge Police Department was called to the Sandpiper apartments on Tigerland Avenue around 10:30 a.m. after the victim was found dead.
-That person has not been identified at this time.
+The victim was later identified as 27-year-old Jaques Jones.

 The apartment building has been the subject of numerous complaints and a WBRZ report last year highlighting the frequent crimes reported there.